-New Relic Browser's Filterable Geography page provides a world view with color-coded performance information about cities, regions, and countries anywhere around the world.
+For New Relic browser monitoring, the filterable geography UI page provides a world view with color-coded performance information about cities, regions, and countries anywhere around the world.
 You can filter and drill down into detailed information, or use your mouse to select or zoom in and out of any location on the map.

 The enhanced attributes provide deep visibility not only about your end users' experience with page load timing, but also with network performance anywhere around the world.
 This level of visual detail is especially useful for professionals in IT and Operations to make business decisions about peering agreements and CDN usage.

-To capture page load timing information, New Relic Browser uses the Navigation Timing API, which most (but not all) browsers support.
-If the browsers do not support the Navigation Timing API, then New Relic Browser charts and data points can only show the network data they receive for DNS lookup, connection, secure handshake, etc. This may not be 100% of the app's overall traffic.
+To capture page load timing information, the agent uses the Navigation Timing API, which most (but not all) browsers support.
+If the browsers do not support the Navigation Timing API, then the UI charts and data points can only show the network data they receive for DNS lookup, connection, secure handshake, etc. This may not be 100% of the app's overall traffic.

 Also, firewalls may have an impact on the geographical data collected about your end users.

 one.newrelic.com > Browser > (select an app) > Browser app > Filterable Geography: Here is an example of the map before drilling down into detailed information about London, England.